SeptemberHX/joplin-plugin-enhancement/README.md

 ![img](https://i.imgur.com/Acri6uW.gif)

-Each paper note has two parts:
-* Joplin note part(the green box area): All the content in it will be saved
-* Papers data part(the purple box area): All the content in it will be overwritten when syncing with Papers.

 How to use:
 1. In the Joplin Settings -> Joplin Enhancement -> Set your cookie for Papers
-2. Joplin Menubar -> Tools -> Sync files with Papers: It will create notes for your papers without the annotations
+2. ~~Joplin Menubar -> Tools -> Sync files with Papers: It will create notes for your papers without the annotations~~
-3. Open one note: the annotation will be automatically updated.
-Or click the sync icon on the editor toolbar.
+   1. Not needed anymore.
+Now it will fetch the papers and keep syncing based on websocket
+3. 'Tools -> Create notes for papers'. **Only the notes created in this way can have a rendered paper information table**

 ### Pseudocode